 - Pre-acquisition reserves

-Who can avail of the SAP?
+Who can avail of the Summary Approval Procedure?

 The SAP can be availed of by a Private Company Limited by Shares (LTD), Designated Activity Company (DAC) and a Company Limited by Guarantee (CLG).
 Certain Company types must pass special restrictions rather than using ordinary resolutions to effect certain procedures.

 A Public limited company (PLC) may avail of the Summary Approval Procedure but are limited to the following three transactions:

 - to effect a members’ voluntary winding up,

 - for the making of loans to directors or connected persons.

 The Special Resolution Procedure

 Members of a company will be required to pass a special resolution to approve and provide the directors with the authority to carry out the restricted activity.
 The resolution must be passed no more than 12 months prior to the commencement of the activity.
 Following this, the directors of the company must then deliver a declaration to the Companies Registration Office containing the information regarding the restricted activity.
 This must be done within 21 days of the activity being carried out or else the activity will be declared invalid.